waleung1231/recipe-rating-prediction/README.md

 Our test gave us a K-S statistic of 0.181 and a p-value of 1.47e-16.
 Based on these results, we reject our null hypothesis that the distribution of ratings for recipes with a high number of ingredients is the same as the distribution of ratings for recipes with a lower number of ingredients.
 This means 'n_ingredients' is significant for determining a recipe's rating, a fact we will use in our model.

 ### Framing a Prediction Problem
+For our prediction problem, we want to predict the rating of a recipe using a classification model.
+We have established that ratings (and thus average ratings) are heavily correlated with the numerical columns, such as n_ingredients and n_steps, meaning a relationship can be determined.
+Our classifier will be a multiclass classification model taking in these correlated rows such as n_ingredients and n_steps to predict whether a recipe is 1, 2, 3, 4, or 5 stars.
+We will evaluate the effectiveness of our model using accuracy because it tells us whether or not the model was successful at predicting the correct category.
+We chose accuracy over the F-1 score because it is easier to interpet in the context of our question - that is, if a recipe has been classified as having a correct rating.

+At the time of classification, we can assume the n_ingredients and n_steps would be known, so it is okay to use these as variables.

 ### Baseline Model
+For our baseline model we will use a DecisionTreeClassifier to classify our recipes data as having a rating of 1, 2, 3, 4, or 5 stars.
+In this baseline model, we are using the 2 quantative columns, n_steps and n_ingreidents, to predict whether what rating a recipe will receive.
+To prevent outliers from skewing the data, we decided to standardize these columns with StandardScaler().

+Our train/test split was the default 75%/25%.
+On training data across all 5 categories our model had an mean accuracy of ~77.4%.
+On testing data, across all 5 categories it had a mean accuracy of ~77.1%.

+We also tried a RandomForestClassifier, but the results were roughly the same as the DecisionTreeClassifier, so we used the DecisionTreeClassifier as our final baseline model.
+Because the training/testing accuracy scores of our DecisionTreeClassifier model are very similar, we believe we didn't overfit the data.
+Therefore, the high accuracy means our baseline model is good.
+That being said, we believe it can be improved by testing categorical columns and seeing if they improve our model's accuracy.

 ### Final Model